AnAnAsIK1234/vega/README.md

 This suggests that one or more of the following is true:

-* the architecture is too small
 * the quarterly sample is too short for this model class
 * the available feature history does not support a transformer advantage
-* the model is under-tuned relative to the simpler baselines

 So PatchTST does **not** justify its added complexity in this run.